skunkteam/types/README.md

 const b: int = uint(123);
 const c: uint = uint(123);

-// Invalid:
-const a: uint = 123;
+// Invalid (TypeScript will complain): const a: uint = 123;
 const b: uint = int(123);
 ```

 Note that brands are string-literals, so make sure to use unique brand-names for your types. [io-ts](https://github.com/gcanti/io-ts) uses unique symbols, which have stronger uniqueness guarentees.
-In this library we opted to use string-literals anyway to allow for a much easier to use API.
+In this library we opted to use string-literals to allow for a much easier to use API.

 ### Compatible with TypeScript's `emitDecoratorMetadata` feature